suretek/testrepo/testfolder/readme.txt

-Hi this is the test commit to the specified folder clone
+Hi this is the first commit to the specified folder clone